 [Rule 5.6 amended: Gazette 21 Sep 2012 p.
 4425.]

-5.7 Applicant to make copies of documents available
+5.7.
+Applicant to make copies of documents available

 A copy of any document filed in a proceeding to which this Part applies must be available at the plaintiff’s address for service for inspection by a creditor, contributory or officer of the company, or an officer of a creditor or contributory of the company.

-5.8 Discontinuance of application for winding-up
+5.8.
+Discontinuance of application for winding-up

 An application for an order that a company be wound up may not be discontinued except with the leave of the Court.

-5.9 Appearance before Principal Registrar
+5.9.
+Appearance before Principal Registrar

 After filing an originating process seeking an order that a company be wound up, the plaintiff must, if required —